Smr0303/flagRight-Assesment/README.md

 ## 🧾 Key Assumptions

-- While using the project first login using Admin test credentials as no dashboard for first user as an admin registration
+- While using the project first login using Admin test credentials provided below as no seperate Admin dashboard is made .
+So users can register themselves as Admin or at other role using that account
-- The system is designed for a single company with multiple user roles (Admin, CEO, Employee, etc.)
+- The system is designed keeping in mind for a single company having employees with multiple roles (Admin, CEO, Employee, etc.)
 - Only company administrators have access to user registration and CRON job management
 - All other features are accessible to all authenticated users within the company
 - Transaction data follows the Flagright Docs Transaction schema with an additional description field

+## 🚀 Deployed Link Remember to login first using Admin credentials [Link](flag-right-assesment-w5np-pditluy84.vercel.app)

 ## ✨ Features